GustavsTobiss/quadratic-bifurcation-cobweb/README.md

 # quadratic-bifurcation-cobweb
 The python code I wrote to create various diagrams in my paper about symbolic dynamics.
 The idea of symbolic dynamics is roughly to translate a complicated dynamical system into the language of easily manipulated symbols.
-The interesting plots are the bifurcation and cobweb diagrams, although there is one other dile which illustrates the relation to the cantor set.
+The interesting plots are the bifurcation and cobweb diagrams, although there is one other which illustrates the relation to the cantor set.

 Wikipedia is a great place to learn about these things: